Hayato-80/mobro_sim/README.md

 # mobro_sim
-This is ROS packages for the simple robot simulation packages for learning ROS 2 through the mobile robot.
+This is the ROS package for the simple robot simulation packages for learning ROS 2 through the mobile robot.

 ## 1. Supported OS
 - Ubuntu 22.04